emradbuba/learning-project/notes/eventing/eventing-notes-jms.md

 > <summary>Point-to-point</summary>
 >
 > > ![img.png](img.png)
+> * This approach uses a queue to which consumer subscribe and producers produce.
+It is possible to have more that on consumer, but im such case, only one of them will receive the message
 > * Each message --> one consumer
 > * The receiver can fetch the message whether or not it was running when the client sent the message
 > </details>